-Southgate, who also guided England to fourth place at the 2018 World Cup and the Euro 2020 final, took the decision to extend his contract after falling short in Qatar.
-He still believes he can deliver his country's first major title since 1966, but the jury is still out over whether he is ruthless enough to get them over the line.
+Gareth Southgate, who guided England to fourth place at the 2018 World Cup and the Euro 2020 final, took the decision to extend his contract after falling short in Qatar in 2022.
+He still believes he can deliver his country's first major title since 1966, but the jury is out over whether he is ruthless enough to get them over the line.

 GOAL is here to track the progress of the latest England generation tasked with bringing football back to its spiritual home – all the way through to the Euro 2024 finals.
 Check out our power rankings below...